colatocd/Custom-Shell/README.md

 ## my257sh - Makefile

 ### Description
-This Makefile is used to compile the `shellex.c` program, a custom shell for the CMSC 257 course.
+This Makefile is used to compile the `shellex.c` program, a custom shell.
 It simplifies the process of building the shell executable.

 ### Requirements
 To use this Makefile, you need the following: